 The Coastal Path

 The coastal path leads in both directions from Bangor Seafront where the better walk (IMO) would be from the Pickie Park side of Bangor seafront, where some of the more stand-out attractions include Crawfordburn Country Park, and the more remote beaches between Carnalea and Helen’s Bay.
-But it also follows the train line towards Belfast up to the town of Holywood, meaning it’s easier to start or stop at a train station, without needing to double back along the path.
+But it also follows the train line towards Belfast City Centre up to the town of Holywood, meaning it’s easier to start or stop at a train station, without needing to double back along the path.
 Ultimately covering more of the coastline (full guide to Holywood here).
 Alternatively, leaving Bangor’s Eisenhower Pier, you can continue along past the ‘Long Hole’ to follow a more residential walk along Seacliff Road to reach Ballyholme Beach.
 And maybe further again to the village of Groomport (full guide to Groomsport here).
 You can follow both routes in the videos below.

 Where to Park?